rakesh-meka/Walmart-Sales--Analysis/README.md

      - Sales performance by time, city, and payment method.
      - Analyzing peak sales periods and customer buying patterns.
      - Profit margin analysis by branch and category.
-   - **Documentation**: Keep clear notes of each query's objective, approach, and results.
+   - **Documentation**: Keep clear notes of each query's objective, approach and results.

 ### 10. Project Publishing and Documentation
    - **Documentation**: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.